ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether an application wants to use the connection for sending and/or receiving data.
 Possible values are:

-Bidirectional (default):
+Bidirectional:
 : The connection must support sending and receiving data

 Unidirectional send:
-: The connection must support sending data
+: The connection must support sending data, and the application cannot use the connection to receive any data

 Unidirectional receive:
-: The connection must support receiving data
+: The connection must support receiving data, and the application cannot use the connection to send any data

-In case a unidirectional connection is requested, but unidirectional connections are not supported by the transport protocol, the system should fall back to bidirectional transport.
+The default is bidirectional.
+Since unidirectional communication can be supported by transports offering bidirectional communication, specifying unidirectional communication may cause a transport stack that supports bidirectional communication to be selected.

 ### Notification of excessive retransmissions {#prop-establish-retrans-notify}